Namespace mata::nft::algorithms

 Returns:

-True if the complemented automaton has non empty language, i.e., the original one is not universal
+True if the complemented automaton has non-empty language, i.e., the original one is not universal

 bool is_universal_antichains(const Nft &aut, const Alphabet &alphabet, Run *cex)